What is “deep poverty”?

 Data on those with incomes below 50 percent of poverty thresholds

 The U.S. Census Bureau defines “deep poverty” as living in a household with a total cash income below 50 percent of its poverty threshold.
-According to the Census Bureau, in 2015 19.4 million people lived in deep poverty.
-Those in deep poverty represented 6.1 percent of the total population and 45 percent of those in poverty.
+According to the Census Bureau, 20.03 million people lived in deep poverty in 2021.
+Those in deep poverty represented 6.2 percent of the total population and 48.4 percent of those in poverty.

 Who lives in deep poverty?

 According to Census Bureau Data, a larger percentage of children younger than 18 live in deep poverty than adults in any other age group.
-In 2015, nearly 8.9 percent of all children lived in deep poverty.
-About 10 percent of children under the age of six who lived with their families were in deep poverty.
-For comparison, only 2.8 percent of those over the age of 65 live in deep poverty.
+In 2021, 7.2 percent of all children lived in deep poverty.
+For comparison, only 4.2 percent of those over the age of 65 lived in deep poverty in the same year.

-In terms of race and Hispanic origin, Census Bureau data show that those who are Black or Hispanic are most likely to be in deep poverty, with poverty rates of 10.9 and 8.5 percent, respectively.
-Those who are White and not Hispanic or Asian are least likely to live in deep poverty, with poverty rates of 5.1 and 6.2 percent.
+In terms of race and Hispanic origin, Census Bureau data show that those who are American Indian or Alaska Native are most likely to be in deep poverty, at a rate of 10.3 percent in 2021.
+Those who are Black or Hispanic experienced rates of 9.3 and 7.9 percent respectively.
+Those who are White and White, not Hispanic are least likely to live in deep poverty, with rates of 4.8 and 3.9 percent respectively in 2021.